yard

 tips_and_updatesCommon Mistakes to Avoid

-• fiber_manual_recordToo little light for the species: leggy stems, pale older leaves - move the plant closer to a window or add a grow light. - Wrong containers: non-draining pots that keep water pooled - move to a pot with drainage or use the nursery pot inside a decorative cachepot.
+• fiber_manual_recordToo little light for the species: stretched stems and pale older leaves.
+Move the plant closer to a window or add a grow light.

 menu_book